rbmk-project/rbmk/pkg/cli/dig/README.md

 ## Description

 The `rbmk dig` command emulate a subset of the `dig(1)` command.
 By default, we print output on the standard output emulating what `dig(1)` would print.
+All queries timeout after five seconds by default.

 Command line flags start with the `-` character, while query-specific options start with the `+` character, just like in `dig(1)`.

 Flags MUST come first.
 The relative order of `@SERVER`, `NAME`, `TYPE`, and `+options` is not significant, as long as they come after the flags.

-Note that, by default, the query will timeout after five seconds.

 ## Arguments